sandiphonemyint/3-Tier-App-Azure/README.md

-# 🌐 Azure 3-Tier Infrastructure - CloudOps Goal Tracker App
+# 🌐 Azure 3-Tier Infrastructure with Terraform

 Deploy a modern 3-tier application architecture on **Azure** using **Terraform** and **Docker**, featuring: